 Meet the latest addition to our shop, Berroco Ultra Wool DK!

-Last week brought a new yarn to our shop.
-Meet Berroco Ultra Wool!
-Berroco Ultra Wool is a worsted weight superwash wool, one of the few that suggests “tumble dry low” rather than “lay flat to dry.”
-That makes it a truly easy-care yarn, perfect for baby and children’s garments, blankets, and everday accessories.
-Each … [more]
+Berroco Ultra Wool DK is lighter version of the well-loved, worsted weight Ultra Wool – a smooth and sturdy superwash wool, one of the few that suggests “tumble dry low” rather than “lay flat to dry.”
+That makes it a truly easy-care yarn, perfect for baby and children’s garments, blankets, and everyday accessories.

-A new publication has found a home here at the Hillsborough Yarn Shop – we’re proud to stock By Hand.
+The latest volume of By Hand is here!
 By Hand is a series of lookbooks, a magazine of sorts, where each issue focuses on a place or region.
-The subject matter is the makers of that community, the designers, hand-dyers, yarn and fabric … [more]
+The subject matter is the makers of that community, the designers, hand-dyers, yarn companies, and fiber artists that both shape and draw inspiration from the place they call … [more]

 Each season brings a new selection of tempting scents from Harmony Farm Candles, and three just arrived at the shop to ease us into fall.
 Harmony Farm Candles is run by our friend Erin in nearby Mebane, North Carolina.
 She hand-pours her candles in small batches using 100% US-sourced soy wax, with no added dyes.
 Their scents … [more]

 Every day, we are greeted by knitters and crocheters starting new projects, stopping by for yarns, tools, patterns, and inspiration.
 Many of them also come in with projects they’ve just finished, which is something really special to see; what was once just an idea is now realized.
 When folks are willing and I’m able, I … [more]